Ramanuja125/Interactive-Workday/README.md

 docker run -d -p 3306:3306 --name group-project group-project-image\
 Once the container is created, open a shell inside the container with the command:\
 docker exec -it group-project bash

+## Dataset

+Data is sourced from the Workday Worker API and converted to a JSON format.
+For demonstration purposes, a synthetic dataset mirroring the structure of real Workday API responses was used.

+The types of data queried include:
+- Personal information
+- Job details
+- Employment information
+- Contact information

 ### To run the testing script, use the following: